Okay, so I meant to write this post about 2 weeks ago, but I wanted to get these thoughts out no later than this week.

 Voter suppression needs to be curtailed.
 If ID’s are required to vote, governments should make it easy for citizens to get identification.

-Also, it needs to be easier for people to vote.
+Also, it needs to be easier for eligible voters to participate in the electoral process.
 For one thing, there should be voter holidays by which people have the day off to vote.
 Additionally, voting precincts should not be far and few between to make sure everyone who goes out to vote gets the chance to on designated days.

 9. National Security